-- Without taking a hard look at your own teaching, how else would you know why a lesson worked so well with one class, but not another?
+- Without taking a hard look at our own teaching, how else would we know why a lesson worked so well with one class, but not another?

-- Which part of delivering that lesson can you repeat over and over again for constant success?
+- Which part of delivering that lesson can we repeat over and over again for constant success?

-- Which part can you improve upon so that it will be even better next time?
+- Which part can we improve upon so that it will be even better next time?